BlueLeaks

-BlueLeaks, sometimes referred to by the Twitter hashtag #BlueLeaks, refers to 269.21 gibibytes of internal U.S. law enforcement data obtained by the hacker collective Anonymous and released on June 19, 2020, by the activist group Distributed Denial of Secrets, which called it the "largest published hack of American law enforcement agencies".
+BlueLeaks, sometimes referred to by the Twitter hashtag #BlueLeaks, refers to 269.21 gigabytes of internal U.S. law enforcement data obtained by the hacker collective Anonymous and released on June 19, 2020, by the activist group Distributed Denial of Secrets, which called it the "largest published hack of American law enforcement agencies".

 The data — internal intelligence, bulletins, emails, and reports — was produced between August 1996 and June 2020 by more than 200 law enforcement agencies, which provided it to fusion centers.
 It was obtained through a security breach of Netsential, a web developer that works with fusion centers and law enforcement.

-The leaks were released at hunter.ddosecrets.com and announced on the @DDoSecrets Twitter account.
+The leaks were released at hunter.ddosecrets.com (Note: Following a domain change, the leaks are available at hunter.ddosecrets.org.) and announced on the @DDoSecrets Twitter account.
 The account was banned shortly after for "dissemination of hacked materials" and "information that could have put individuals at risk of real-world harm."
 Wired reported that Distributed Denial of Secrets attempted to remove sensitive information from the data before publication.
 National Fusion Center Association (NFCA) officials confirmed the authenticity of the data, according to documents obtained by security journalist Brian Krebs; the organization warned its members that hackers may use the leaked information to target them.